LinbuduLab/starter-collections/README.md

 ```

 Projects that are not selected will be removed from the workspace packages dir `/packages`
-and a backup will be kept in `node_modules/.LinbuduLab`, you can run `pnpm cli reset` to recover these packages,
+and a backup will be kept in `node_modules/.LinbuduLab`.

+- You can run `pnpm cli reset` to recover these packages back to `packages` dir.
-or use command `pnpm cli copy` to add removed packages back:
+- You can use command `pnpm cli copy` to add specified packages back.
+- You can execute `pnpm cli cache` to cache workspace packages manually.

 ```bash
 ✔ Choose starters you want to copy into workspace · esbuild-plugin-starter, esbuild-react-app